WebAssembly/component-model/design/mvp/FutureFeatures.md

 and [non-goals](../high-level/Goals.md#non-goals).

+## Blast zones

+While the Component Model MVP allows strong software isolation of capabilities (in the form of link-time imports and runtime handles) there is currently no way for a host component to execute a guest component robustly in the face of traps or runaway resource memory/CPU usage.
+A post-MVP "blast zone" feature would allow a parent component to dynamically instantiate a child component in a separate "blast zone" such that a trap in the blast zone could be safely and predictably handled by the parent outside the blast zone.
+Furthermore, the parent could use a non-deterministic timeout or resource quota trigger to preemptively inject a trap into the blast zone.

 ## Custom ABIs via "adapter functions"

 The original Interface Types proposal includes the goal of avoiding a fixed